ellisonleao/magictools/README.md

 * :moneybag: [GameMaker](http://www.yoyogames.com/studio) - GameMaker accommodates the creation of cross-platform video games using drag and drop or a scripting language known as Game Maker Language, which can be used to develop more advanced games that could not be created just by using the drag and drop features.
 * :tada: [gameplay](http://gameplay3d.io/) - A free, open-source, cross-platform, 2D + 3D game framework written in C++.
 It is aimed towards indie game developers who are creating desktop and mobile games.
 * :money_with_wings: [GameSalad](https://gamesalad.com/) - Game Creation Engine for Mac and Windows.
+* :tada: [GB Studio](https://www.gbstudio.dev/) - A free and easy to use retro adventure game creator for your favourite handheld video game system.
 * :tada: [ggez](http://ggez.rs/) - A Rust library to create Good Games Easily.
 * :tada: [Gideros](http://giderosmobile.com/) - A Cross-Platform framework to create Mobile Apps and games for iOS, Android using Lua programming language.
 * :tada: [Godot](http://www.godotengine.org/) - An advanced, feature-packed, multi-platform 2D and 3D open-source game engine.